Polyurethane crown molding and a skylight; photo courtesy Asifthebes

 The Challenge of Wood Molding

 Arguably the hardest part of installing traditional wood moulding is cutting you inside and outside corner miters accurately.
-Unfortunately, this results in waste as well as frustration on a DIY project.
+Unfortunately, this results in waste as well as frustration on a DIY project, meaning you have to buy an average of 10% more material.

 This issue is done away with with polyurethane.
 How?
 Both the inside and outside corners are engineered and sold as pre-fab units.
 They are available as one-piece units or as right and left-hand components.